huntdatacenter/.github/profile/README.md

-## Hi there 🧙‍♂️
+## Welcome to HUNT Cloud

-Welcome to [HUNT Cloud](https://docs.hdc.ntnu.no/).
-We are a small team of scientific instrument makers located at NTNU, Norway.
+🧙‍♂️ We are a small team of scientific instrument makers located at NTNU, Norway.

-HUNT Cloud provides services for sensitive data analysis.
+🔬 [HUNT Cloud](https://docs.hdc.ntnu.no/) provides services for sensitive data analysis.
 Our services include solutions for data storage, data computation and data transfers within a high-trust framework.

-The HUNT Study has handled sensitive digital information since 1984.
+🧪 The HUNT Study has handled sensitive digital information since 1984.
 [HUNT Cloud](https://docs.hdc.ntnu.no/) was established in 2013 to elevate the collection, accessibility and exploration of large scale information.
-HUNT Cloud is owned by NTNU and operated by HUNT Research Centre at the Department of Public Health and Nursing at the Faculty of Medicine and Health Sciences.
+HUNT Cloud is owned by [NTNU](https://ntnu.edu) and operated by [HUNT Research Centre](https://www.ntnu.edu/hunt) at the Department of Public Health and Nursing at the Faculty of Medicine and Health Sciences.

 <!--